 - Advanced 400-level courses in Spanish Linguistics (3 courses)

-- Three different Spanish 410 courses
+- Three different Spanish Linguistics courses at the 400 level

 - Language course (1 course)

 - 1 language course at any level in a language that is not Spanish

 - Electives (at least 4 courses)